-Renny Pritikin, the curator of the recent exhibit, said Goldberg’s influence on American culture is hard to overstate.
+Renny Pritikin, a curator at the museum, says Goldberg’s influence on American culture is hard to overstate.
 “In the teens and early 20s, before radio and TV, cartoonists were rock stars,” he says.
 “The Sunday newspaper was one of the main sources of entertainment and culture and he had four or five strips that appeared in cities and towns all over the country.

 As a kid, Goldberg loved to draw, but he never took formal lessons, except for some with a professional sign painter – something he was proud of later in life.
 At 12, he won first prize at his school for a drawing called, The Old Violinist; it’s on view at the exhibit.
 After graduating from the University of California, Berkeley, with a degree in mining engineering, Goldberg worked for a time for San Francisco City Engineer’s Office, Water and Sewers Department, but he disliked the job so much and was so determined to draw for a living that he took a job as a sports cartoonist at the San Francisco Chronicle for less then a third of the salary his engineering job paid.

 Goldberg yearned to move to New York, which he called, “the front row,” so he took a train across the country, landing a job at The New York Evening Mail, where he created comic strips and single-frame cartoons like "Boob McNutt," "Lala Palooza," “Mike and Ike—They Look Alike” and "Foolish Questions," all of which would become nationally syndicated.